edp8489/edp8489.github.io/_posts/2022-03-01-fastener-stiffness-review.md

 - E_ST: Through-thickness modulus of elasticity of joint members
 - d_head: Fastener head diameter
 - p: Row pitch (spacing between fasteners in multi-row joint)
+- r: Number of rows
+- s: Fastener pitch
 - cf: Fastener type correction factor
     - cf = 1 for aluminum rivets
     - cf = 8.2 for countersunk aluminum rivets
     - cf = 13.1 for titanium Hi-Loks

+(Personal comment: No guidance is given for values of *p* or *s* to use if the joint contains a single row or single column of fasteners.
+Based on engineering judgment I'd use a value of 4*d in these situations.)

 ## References (& Modern Research)
 - Jarfall (1983) "Shear loaded fastener installations"